20th

 How to reach us:

-The conference venue - Building 3, room 3.0.3 - is at walkable distance from Green Metro line
+The conference venue - Building 3, room 3.0.3 with entrance from Via Giovanni Celoria 1 - is at walkable distance from Green Metro line

 - Milano Malpensa airport: